Clustered Graph Matching for Label Recovery and Graph Classification: Clustered matching

-which implies that with high probability the correct matching of $R$ to $C^{(1)}$ will yield a better objective function value than any other matching of $R$ to any other class mean.
-Hence, clustered matching can be used to classify $R$ by assigning it to the cluster/class it matches best to (best as in lowest objective function value).
+Theorem \ref{thm:secIV} implies that with high probability the correct matching of $R$ to $C^{(1)}$ will yield a better objective function value than any other matching of $R$ to any other class mean.
+Hence, clustered matching can be used to both unshuffle \textit{and} classify $R$ by assigning it to the cluster/class it matches best to (best as in lowest objective function value).
+As an example, consider the SBM setup of Section \ref{sec:kb2}, with $\Lambda^{(1)}$ and $\Lambda^{(2)}$ defined as before, and $\Lambda^{(3)}$ set to be $\Lambda^{(2)}$.
+If $m_1=m_2=m_3$, then the results of Section \ref{sec:kb2} imply that coarse matching would not recover the true permutation, while Theorem \ref{thm:secIV} implies clustered matching would recover the right permutation with high probability.